raj925/ChoiceExp/README.md

 ```
 localhost:8000
 ```

-Items included in current implementation that are ready for use:
-- Demographic questions
-- Ability to plug in your own questionnaire at the start of the experiment
-- Open ended debrief form

-Items items in current implementation that are not ready for use (ie you will find some code alluding to these):
-- Memory maintenance task
-- N-Back Task
-- Forecasting (Dietvorst) task

 Experimental settings can be changed in the index.html file.
 You will find a code block with a bunch of variables that can be altered.
 It also gives you an idea of which features are currently in progress vs ready for use.